manan011/easybank-main/README.md

-# Frontend Mentor - Easybank landing page solution
+# Easybank landing page website

 This is a solution to the [Easybank landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.